SquidDev/squiddev.github.io/ae-sat/index.md

 [lua_cnf]: https://gist.github.com/SquidDev/898a9674e412c851c31552e4ced615a6 "cnf.lua ComputerCraft script"
 [cnf_files]: https://www.dwheeler.com/essays/minisat-user-guide.html "The .cnf format explained"
+[reddit_np_hard]: https://www.reddit.com/r/feedthebeast/comments/7t8v0o/autocrafting_is_npcomplete/dtc105h/ "GhandiNotGhandi's commet about NP-hardness on Reddit"
+[reddit_akarso]: https://www.reddit.com/r/feedthebeast/comments/7t8v0o/autocrafting_is_npcomplete/dtbgkz9/ "akarso's comments on Reddit"

+[^np]: The full comment [can be read here][reddit_np_hard].
+GhandiNotGhandi also makes some interesting comments on the
+       what complexity class autocrafting could be in, if not NP.

-[^1]: The initial version of this missed out creating truthy items, meaning a variable could only ever be used once in
+[^vars]: The initial version of this missed out creating truthy items, meaning a variable could only ever be used once in
          the whole expression.
 Consequently satisfiable expressions may have been rejected.
 In the tests I ran it didn't have any effect on the result, but on a more complete crafting solver (with more complex expressions) it most definitely would.

+[^akarso]: One of the AE2 developers has written some [very insightful comments][reddit_akarso] on both this post and
+           autocrafting in general.
+It does a really good job of explaining some of the optimisations AE does in order produce crafting plans, as well as showing quite how complex autocrafting is.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>